Man arrested on suspicion of arson after blaze inside Preston's tallest tower block

 Fire crews believed the cause of the fire to be suspicious and reported their concerns to Lancashire Police.

-Police have now confirmed that a 26-year-old man has been arrested on suspicion of arson.
+Police confirmed that a 26-year-old man has been arrested on suspicion of arson.

 Five fire crews were deployed to the high-rise fire, which was on the 9th floor of the 18-storey building.
 Crews from Preston, Bamber Bridge and Penwortham equipped with breathing apparatus rescued the man from his flat and brought the fire under control using jets and an hydraulic aerial ladder to reach the high-rise flat.